hieule88/Ro-InceptionNet/README.md

-# Ro-InceptionNet
+# Ro-SAC
-A robust InceptionNet model for FPT AI Residency Project
+A robust SAC model for FPT AI Residency Project

 # Run
 Run notebook train.ipynb to training and evaluating backbone model with R-SAC